CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 ### **Scan Anyway**

+!!! warning "Attention"
+    Visible only for a network with WPA2-Enterprise security.

 Possible options:

 1. **On** - the network will be scanned when it does not broadcast its name.
 Default.
 2. Off - the network will not be scanned when it does not broadcast its name.

-Visible only for a network with WPA2-Enterprise security.

 ### **Commit Changes and Exit**